-It finally feels like Spring and it’s about time.
-March was a beast whose departure made us all pine for our abnormally warm February.
-Now that it’s April, we’re keeping our fingers crossed that Easter will usher in warmer weather for good.
-And in that mood, we present two tried and true desserts decked out for Easter.
+Hope springs eternal that April will usher in warmer weather in the Northeast.
+And it’s about time!
+This winter was a beast.
+Now Easter is upon us and what a great time to make one of two tried and true Coconut desserts that Andrew decked out for the holiday.
 If they look familiar to Chewing the Fat regulars, it’s because they’ve appeared here before but not together.
 So take your pick and roll out the Coconut.
 Happy Easter to one and all.

 Recipe for Ina Garten’s Coconut Cupcakes